y88-yash/phonenumbertacker/README.md

 # phonenumbertacker
-In this project u will find the number from which company and which service provided.
+In this project u will find the number from which country  and which service provided.